fab2s/NodalFlow/README.md

     public function __construct($payload, $isAReturningVal, $isATraversable = false);
 ```

-The current version comes with three useable Payload Nodes :
+The current version comes with three directly useable Payload Nodes, which are alos used to build all tests :

 * CallableNode